By Hilary Metcalfe

 -

-As a travel bloat reset: blend with mostly water and sip slowly after flights.
+Travel reset: Blend mostly with water and sip slowly post-flight

 |